davekilian/davekilian.github.com/_posts/2014-10-05-framing-cpp.markdown

 ```

 Why doesn't this work?
-Because the full preprocessed text of this file is as follows.
+The fully preprocessed text of this file is as follows, and we've already
-We've already discussed why the compiler will choke on this:
+discussed why this doesn't compile:

 ```cpp
 Counter::Counter()